• Apply now

 Food Science and Technology

-Start or expand your career in one of the world’s largest industries with our Graduate Certificate.
-Our courses are industry relevant so you will be provided with up-to-date knowledge in areas such as food safety and preservation, chemistry, microbiology and food processing.
+You can start or expand your career in one of the world’s largest industries with our Graduate Certificate.
+Our courses are industry relevant, so you will be provided with up-to-date knowledge in areas such as food safety and preservation, chemistry, microbiology and food processing.

 This course offers you the flexibility to choose from a range of specialist coursework units.